 If you are a fan of pasta, then you must have tasted different varieties of this world-renowned delicacy.
-You can distinguish between several pastas by looking at their shape and size.
+You can distinguish between several kinds of pasta by looking at their shape and size.
 For instance, linguine vs fettuccine.
 Not many people know the difference between them, but not to worry!
-We’ve give you all the details you need to know.
+We’ll give you all the details you need to know about the differences between fettuccine and linguine.

 However, that is not the only thing that sets them apart as ingredients and flour also play a role.
 You may realize that each type of pasta tastes differently from the others because of how they are prepared.
-Keep on reading to find out everything you need to know.
+Keep on reading to find out everything you need to know about whether Linguine or Fettucine is the right pasta option for that delicious sauce you’re making!

 Linguine vs Fettuccine: All the Details You Need to Know